SceneEnvironment QML Type

 See also Model::usedInBakedLighting, Model::bakedLightmap, Light::bakeMode, and Lightmapper.

-probeExposure : float
+probeExposure : real

 This property modifies the amount of light emitted by the light probe.
 Part of the tonemapping is exposure mapping, and this property adjusts how the light values in the light probes get tonemaped.